9names/riscv-jtag-signal-debugging/readme.md

-Captures of JTAG signals while connecting/programming bl602 for use with sigrok/pulseview All captures done at 24Mhz sample rate using fx2 based logic analyzer
+Captures of JTAG signals while connecting/programming bl602 using Jlink, for use with sigrok/pulseview

+All captures done at 24Mhz sample rate using fx2 based logic analyzer

 JTAG signals map to the following channels